joekimmel/bananabread/_posts/2020-11-27-pumpkin-bread.markdown

 - _I made this banana loaf you want any?_
 - _Have you listened to the new Meatloaf album?_

+Second of all,  just look at this banana bread!
 ![Don't Call It A Loaf](/images/2020-11-27-pumpkin-bread.jpg)

 ## Ingredients